 The Fencing of Swimming Pools Act 1987 (FOSPA) has been repealed and fences/barriers are now covered under the Building Act 2004.
-All in-ground swimming pools, and all above ground swimming pools with sides less than 1.2 metres high must have a complying fence/barrier, and that fence/barrier will require a building consent.

 For more information on residential pools and the requirements they must meet, go to the following MBIE web pages:

 It is the owner of the land the pool is situated on and the occupier of the property the pool is situated on, to ensure the compliance of the swimming pool barrier / small heated pool (spa).

 Council have developed the following check sheets which enable you to complete a self audit of the compliance of your pool barrier.